-Sarah Hay-Drummond, who he had married in 1848 and her subsequent death at the very young age of 30 years
+Sarah Hay-Drummond, whom he had married in 1848 and her subsequent death at the very young age of 30 years

 2nd Lord Delamere also had to cope with his complex second marriage to

-Seymour, (an assertive, hard headed woman, according to records) which took place the following year in 1860, and their union produced two children, Hugh
+Seymour, (an assertive, hard headed, manipulative woman, according to records) which took place the following year in 1860, and their union produced two children, Hugh

 (Junior) born in 1870 and Sybil,

 born in 1871.
-(Hugh received a beautiful solid gold box in 1866 from Sir George Hamilton Seymour, the father of Augusta Emily Seymour, based upon Hugh's marriage to Augusta, see this photograph.)
-In addition, Hugh was also trying to care for his much younger, and only
+(Hugh received a beautiful solid gold box in 1866 from Sir George Hamilton Seymour, the father of Augusta Emily Seymour, based upon Hugh's marriage to Augusta, see this photograph.
+“Probably as a reward to Hugh, Lord Delamere, for taking his very difficult and headstrong daughter off his hands”, this cryptic comment is based on an extract of a letter from a personal friend of Hugh, 2nd Lord Delamere) In addition, Hugh was also trying to care for his much younger, and only

 sister, Henrietta Charlotte Cholmondeley (1823-1874) and the stressful circumstances